Vinyl Fence Replacement: Options and Considerations

 Common scenarios

-Vinyl fence replacement is triggered by four primary failure conditions:
+Vinyl fence replacement is triggered by four primary conditions:

 Decision boundaries